PrefectHQ/prefect/docs/tutorials/dask-executor.md

 - Multiple flow runs may compete for resources.
 Dask tries to do a good job sharing resources between tasks, but you may still run into issues.

-That said, you may find managing a single long running cluster simpler (the choice here is largely preferential).
-To configure a `DaskExecutor` to connect to an existing cluster, pass in the address of the scheduler to the `address`
+That said, you may prefer managing a single long running cluster.
+To configure a `DaskExecutor` to connect to an existing cluster, pass in the address of the scheduler to the `address` argument:
-argument:

 ```python
 # Connect to an existing cluster running at a specified address